 The title means “Under the meteor barrage”, referring to a concept of artillery fire popularized in WW1.
 Indeed, one of the heroes in this young-adult SF novel is an engineer named Ramberg, out of work after having manufactured chemical weapons for the British in WW1.
 There is no redemption arc for Ramberg, nor is he personally traumatized by the horrors he has caused.
 His background is only meant to sound cool, like the title.
 As a pure hero, Ramberg creates a wonderful new chemical weapon, “titanite”, which has a cooling effect and range vastly greater than a spray of dimethyl ether or tetrafluoroethane.
 Its impact resembles the near-future weapons of Last and First Men (1930).
 Chemical superweapons were the most destructive technology imaginable before the fission bomb.

 Ramberg’s cold spray is used to kill weirdly hostile dinosaurs and many other enemies in the story.
-Though it is a novel, published in hardback, it combines several motifs and subgenres familiar from the pulps: Novel weapons of war, lost-world fauna, telepathy, a medieval bestiary (here that of Cosmas Indicopleustes) reinterpreted to make sapient non-human species, the myth of Atlantis, the hollow earth, apocalypse in multiple forms extending to the destruction of Sweden and human civilization, and adventurous journeys of scientific discovery akin to those of Jules Verne.
+Though it is a novel, published in hardback, it combines several motifs and subgenres familiar from the pulps: Novel weapons of war, lost-world fauna, telepathy, a medieval bestiary (here that of Cosmas Indicopleustes) reinterpreted to make sapient non-human species, the myth of Atlantis, the myth of a hollow Earth (under the influence of William Scott-Elliot, one of those who claimed to think “The Coming Race” was real), apocalypse in multiple forms extending to the destruction of Sweden and human civilization, and adventurous journeys of scientific discovery akin to those of Jules Verne.
 There are moments of wit, as in this excerpt, where a hot Baltic Sea disgorges an animal near Hanko, Finland:

 Den långa, smala halsen med sitt lilla trekantiga huvud slungades tvärsöver spillrorna av en fiskarstuga, och hade den skräckslagne fiskaren, som jämte hustru och barn tagit sin tillflykt bakom en sten strax bredvid, varit paleontolog, skulle han genast i den ofrivilliga gästen igenkänt ett exemplar av svanödlan Elasmosaurus, och det till på köpet ett ordentligt genomkokt exemplar av densamma.